-How to save fuel and make your vehicle last longer, too
+How to save fuel and make your vehicle last longer

-Getting more kilometers/mileage from a liter/gallon of fuel is easy-just take it easy.
+Improving fuel economy is easy-just take it easy.
 It will help make your vehicle last longer, too.
 Here are some specific tips on how to save money on both fuel and repairs: